KunalKing/colour-detector-using-arduino-uno/README.md

   colours red, blue, green and it also has a separate white light detector.
 Since any colour can be created from different levels of this primary colours.
 The unit can tell you the colour composition of a  light source.
--The four LEDs on the sensor board are there to illuminate the subjects with an even light source --- making it easier to get a light measurement.
+- The four LEDs on the sensor board are there to illuminate the subjects with an even light source --- making it easier to get a light measurement.
--The UNO here send a signal to the module to detect colours and the data received by the module is shown in the 16*2 LCD connected to it.
+- The UNO here send a signal to the module to detect colours and the data received by the module is shown in the 16*2 LCD connected to it.
 The UNO detects three-colour intensities separately and shows them on LCD.

 Technology used - Arduino UNO R3, TCS3200 colour sensor, 16x2 LCD module, breadboard, C, C++